 Not all stress is bad: stress is beneficial for human advancement and survival in short-term and controlled bursts, however, prolonged stress can have negative effects on your physical and mental health.

-How stress damages your health1
+How stress damages your health

 We live in a world that is gradually evolving and with it comes factors that either scares us or cause us concern.
 To understand the extent of stress on your body and mind, it is important to first establish what causes it.
 The level at which an individual is affected by stress is determined by the type of stressors they are dealing with and our individual reactions to those stressors.